TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/php/index.md

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Php](https://sampleprograms.io/languages/php) was written by:
+Fibonacci in [Php](https://sampleprograms.io/languages/php) was written by:

 - Carles Capell
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2019 00:25:43.
-The solution was first committed on Jan 03 2019 09:42:35.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution